Popular Day of the Dead Flowers and Their Symbolism

 baby's breath day of the dead

-Baby’s breath is another popular flower used in Day of the Dead floral arrangements.
-These delicate white flowers symbolize purity and innocence, which is why they are often seen on altars for children.
-Their soft scent and small size provide a dainty contrast to the bold marigolds and gladioli and are often used as an accent in floral arrangements and flower crowns.
+• Their soft scent and small size provide a dainty contrast to the bold marigolds and gladioli.
+I like to use them as an accent in floral arrangements and flower crowns.

-If you can’t find baby’s breath, substitute it with flowers or foliage that provide a similar delicate and airy appearance:
+Substitute it with flowers or foliage that provide a similar delicate and airy appearance:

 • Queen Anne’s Lace (Daucus carota)